Lesson #2: Creation and the Worship of God

 2) God's Word

 God is separate from nature.
 God is not creation.
-He abides in creation as much as His purpose and design and provision is given to it.
+He abides in creation as much as His purpose and design and provision are given to it.
 God existed before the universe.
 The universe was something He created.
-The creation did, however, come from God's Word.
+The creation, however, did come from God's Word.
 God spoke, and it came into being.

 The phrase 'Then God said, Let ...' occurs eight times; the phrase 'God said' occurs ten times.
 We see a whole series of commands from God creating matter, time, order and changes.